lanastasov/qqq/lanastasov.md

   - A1) a device that enables the * simultaneous transmission *  of several messages or signals over *one communications channel*
   - https://github.com/npat-efault/poller

+- Q7) Gaussian filter

+  - A1) a filter whose impulse response is a Gaussian function
+    - Gaussian filters have the properties of having no overshoot to a step function input while minimizing the rise and fall time.